-You may feel like the main character in Hans Christian Andersen's fairy tale "The Princess and the Pea," in which the delicate princess wakes up “black and blue all over” after sleeping on a single pea covered by a tower of mattresses and feather beds.
+Do you ever feel like the main character in Hans Christian Andersen's fairy tale "The Princess and the Pea," in which the delicate princess wakes up “black and blue all over” after sleeping on a single pea covered by a tower of mattresses?

 Dr. Monique Tello, a primary care physician at Massachusetts General Hospital, encounters patients with “easy bruising anxiety” quite frequently.

 “Thus far, in my ten years as an attending (physician), no one in my primary care practice has had any serious underlying condition,” Tello told TODAY.
 “Usually, they didn’t remember some bump, or were taking aspirin.
 Rarely, bruising can be a clue that there is a medical issue.”

 Most bruises happen when you suffer an injury that fails to break the skin, but crushes the small blood vessels underneath.
 Blood then leaks and becomes trapped under the surface, leaving the telltale mark.

 If you work out a lot, you might notice bruising in fatty areas that are exposed, like your thighs, buttocks or legs, said Dr. Abigail Waldman, a dermatologist at Brigham and Women’s Hospital.

 Here are other possible causes of easy bruising: